sap-tutorials/sap-build-apps/tutorials/build-apps-socialmedia-4-details-page/build-apps-socialmedia-4-details-page.md

     |-------|---------|--------|
     | productID | Text | The product to be displayed on the product page, received when the user clicks on a certain product in the list of products |

+    >**Page parameters** are variables that are required to pass when navigating to a particular page.

 4. Under **Data Variables**, add a data variable based on the **Comment** entity (keep the name **Comment1**).

     Click on the new data variable, open the logic pane, and remove all of the flow functions.